jaisidhsingh/hypernetwork-model-alignment/README.md

 ## Pre-emebedded CC3M-558K dataset

 We embed the samples of CC3M-558K (in-order) across 9 image encoders and 3 text encoders, normalize all embeddings, and upload them <a href="https://huggingface.co/collections/jaisidhsingh/hyma-llava-alignment-cc3m-558k-pre-embedded-68a34597f1e8d93e2a40c8b4">here</a>.
-Each `.pt` filename provides the description of the model used to embed the data.
+Each `.pt` filename provides the description of the model for embedding.

 ## Citation